STIMSHOP/SDK-stimshop-iOS/README.md

 # SDK-Stimshop-iOS

-This SDK implements Stimshop's signal detection protocole.
+This SDK implements Stimshop's signal detection protocol.

 ## Installation of the SDK

 ### Import the files to your xcode project

-Import the header file StimshopSDK.h and the library file libStimshop_SDK.a into your iOS application project.
+Import the header file **StimshopSDK.h** and the library file **libStimshop_SDK.a** into your iOS application project.

 ### Configure your API key